Music at World's End

 Árni Heimir Ingólfsson first published short articles on Urbancic, Edelstein, and Abraham in 2001, at the request of the culture editor for the Icelandic newspaper Morgunblaðið, and they were published in three installments that year.
 He later expanded the article on Abraham for a publication to celebrate his centenary in 2012.
 The Icelandic version of his monograph was published in Iceland in September 2024, under the title Tónar útlaganna: Þrír landflótta tónlistarmenn sem mótuðu íslenskt menningarlíf (The Music of the Outlaws: Three Exiled Musicians Who Shaped Icelandic Cultural Life).
 This version received excellent reviews, including a five-star review in Morgunblaðið as well as praise from the critics of the TV book program Kiljan.
 One Icelandic scholar, Jón Karl Helgason, noted that Ingólfsson's research was particularly relevant, considering the strong controversy raging in Iceland on the local government's immigration policies.
 The book was nominated for the Icelandic Literary Prize (non-fiction), as well as for the Icelandic Hagthenkir Award for Best Scholarly Book.

 The English-language edition was published in January 2025 and was featured soon afterwards on BBC Radio 3's program, Saturday Morning.
 In a review in Music and Letters, historian and record producer Michael Haas praised the book as "immensely readable and informative."
+In her review in Notes, Jane Gottlieb (Juilliard) called it a "fascinating study," packed with "enormous amount of information and keen insights."
+Kimberly Cannady also praised the book in a review in Scandinavian Studies, describing it as "exciting" and "meticulously researched."
+Writing for MusicWeb International, Dominic Hartley called the book "gripping and instructive," praising Ingólfsson's "formidable" and "scrupulous" research.